akka/akka/CONTRIBUTING.md

 6. Keep polishing it until getting the required number of approvals
 7. Profit!

+> **Note:** Github Actions runs all the workflows for the forked project.
+We have filters to ensure that each action efectively runs only for the `akka/akka` repository, but you may also want to [disable Github Actions](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/disabling-or-limiting-github-actions-for-a-repository) entirely in your fork.

 #### Backporting

 Backport pull requests such as these are marked using the phrase `for validation` in the title to make the purpose clear in the pull request list.